Travis May: Personal life

 May married Holly Metter, a graduate of Cary Academy and Harvard, on the Cary Academy campus in 2012.
-She is in charge of human resources for Datavant.
+She is the CEO of the Exponential Scholars Foundation.
 In 2019, the couple donated $500,000 to Cary Academy, establishing the Metter May Scholarship which provides full tuition for financially disadvantaged students.
+In 2026, they announced a $2 million grant to fund every DonorsChoose project in North Carolina.
 May was a sponsor of the i3 The Harvard College Innovation Challenge in 2021.